michaeltrujillo/Responsive-Portfolio/README.md

 # homework2

-Hello grader!
+Hello!
 This is a resubmit of my homework assignment #2: Responsive Portfolio.

 In this assignment I have created four pages: contact.html, index.html, portfolio.html, and reset.css.